 - In PMTs, the accelerated electron that hits a dynode is lost and the number of emitted secondary electrons fluctuates in a set of values that includes zero.
 The resulting mean number of carriers coming from the dynode is just the mean number of emitted secondary electrons and is definitely higher than unity. - In APDs, the accelerated electron that undergoes a ionizing impact is not lost, it remains available for further impacts; the generation of a further electron (plus a hole) is statistical and the mean number of generated electrons is definitely lower than unity.
 The resulting mean number of electrons after the impact is one plus the mean number of generated electrons. - In PMTs the gain is produced by an unidirectional sequence of events, the cascade of statistical multiplications at the various dynodes.
-Cascaded statistical processes can be well analyzed by known mathematical approaches - In APDs the statistical process is much more complicated than a simple cascade because of the intrinsic positive feedback in the impact-ionization.
-Rather than a cascade, it is a complex of interwoven feedback loops, each one originating from the other type of carrier generated in the impact.
+Cascaded statistical processes can be well analyzed by known mathematical approaches (as the Laplace probability generating function) - In APDs the statistical process is much more complicated than a simple cascade because of the intrinsic positive feedback in the impact-ionization.
+Rather than a cascade, it is a complex of interwoven feedback loops, each one originating from the other type of carrier (the hole in our case) generated in the impact.